metallurgical/progressive-json-response/README.md

     });
 ```

-## Step 3 - HTML(During endpoint request), this data was loaded and rendered chunk by chunk asynchronously
+## Step 3 - HTML(During endpoint request), these data was loaded and rendered chunk by chunk asynchronously

 ```HTML